Bloggbild för: How the immune system works

 May 7, 2020 3 min reading

-The immune system is complex, and which cells work depends on the type of threat.
-And if you want a strong and well-functioning immune system, you can influence it to some degree through your lifestyle choices.
+The immune system is complicated and which cells should work depends on the type of threat.
+And if you want to have a strong and well-functioning immune system, you can influence it to some extent through your lifestyle choices.

 Diet

-Eat a varied and nutrient-rich diet so that your body has the materials to build healthy new cells and strengthen the immune system.
+Eat a varied and nutrient-rich diet so that the body has materials to build healthy new cells and strengthen the immune system.
 Colorful berries, fruits and vegetables, algae, and good fats are rich in important antioxidants and vitamins.

 Hygiene

 Wash your hands (and body) regularly with soap and water.
-Avoid touching your face, and cough or sneeze into your elbow.
+Don't touch your face, cough or sneeze into your elbow.

-Move your body every day and exercise regularly to strengthen your immune system long-term.
-The immune system can be temporarily weakened after particularly intense exercise, but it stabilizes after a few hours.
+Move your body every day and exercise regularly to strengthen the immune system long-term.
+However, the immune system can be temporarily weakened after really intense training, but it stabilizes after a few hours.

 Recovery

 Make sure to avoid prolonged and negative stress that affects the immune system.
-Take regular breaks where you do breathing exercises, yoga, or physical movement.
+Take regular breaks where you do breathing exercises, yoga, or move your body.

 Sleep

 Since prolonged sleep deprivation negatively affects the immune system, it's important to get enough sleep.
-Create good evening routines and go to bed early.
+Create good evening routines and go to bed early enough.

 Tip!
-Listen to episode 83.
-Your Impressive Immune System in the podcast "Fanny och Ila – a podcast about sustainable lifestyle and holistic health"!
+Listen to episode 83 about your impressive immune system in the podcast "Fanny och Ila – a podcast about sustainable lifestyle and holistic health"!

 Cecilia "Morotsliv" Lassfolk